MaximumMaxxx/MaskSchoolProject/README.md

 The one key thing I got from that was the idea of expressing the number of masks and clips as simply a ratio between the two numbers.
 In desmos this ratio was used for graphing however in the final solution it's used instead to feed into a function which does a bunch of calulations to find the maximum that that ratio can produce while staying in the limits.

-My First Crack at this problem(Ratio Check) produced the aforementioned function.
+My First Crack at this problem (Ratio Check) produced the aforementioned function.
 In it I loop through every different ratio between all clips and no clips.
 For some reason it runs faster than a similar but different implementation and I'm not sure why.

 My Second Attempt produced mega brute the easiest to understand but the least interesting and slowest of all the implementations.
-It bassicly just checks 33 million combos to see if they work.
+It bassicaly just checks 33 million combos to see if they work.
 It's bad and dumb and slow and for that reason I dislike it.
 The code is easy to understand though so I guess that's a plus.

 After my disapointment at my second solution I came up with search algo.
 Now the previous apporaches took a few minutes to work but seach algo is built different.
 It runs in .5 - 5 seconds depending on which computer I use.